YoffeG/PyDynamicaLC/README.md

 List of ALL external Python libraries used: Pylab, Scipy, PyAstronomy, PyMultiNest, ttvfaster, corner, os

-This code was tested on a Linux and OSx platform.
+The code was tested on a Linux and OSx platform.

-This code relies on several existing open-source routines, the links to and installation guides of are listed below.
+The code relies on several existing open-source routines, the links to and installation guides of are listed below.

+The package was developed within the research group of Prof. Oded Aharonson, Weizmann Institute of Science, Israel.

 PyAstronomy
 =======